AdamKyle/EvePublicCrest/src/Market/Prices/README.md

 EvePrices::prices();
 ```

+We use the [following url to fetch prices](https://public-crest.eveonline.com/market/prices/) and you can see the JSON
+response for the request.

 There is nothing fancy to it.
-This will return [the resulting JSON](https://public-crest.eveonline.com/market/prices/)
+This will return [the resulting JSON](https://public-crest.eveonline.com/market/prices/) as a decoded json object.